 Upon completion of the Arrangement, the Escrow Release Conditions were satisfied.
 Each of the 30,914,614 Subscription Receipts issued pursuant to the Subscription Receipt Financing were automatically converted into one Common Share and one quarter of one Sub Receipt Warrant.
-The Corporation issued an aggregate of 30,914,614 Common Shares and 7,728,652 Sub Receipt Warrants in connection with the conversion of the Subscription Receipts.
+The Corporation issued an aggregate of 30,914,614 Common Shares and 7,728,652 Sub Receipt Warrants (as of December 31, 2022, all outstanding Sub Receipt Warrants had expired) in connection with the conversion of the Subscription Receipts.
 Concurrently, the Subscription Receipt Agent released the net proceeds of the financing to the Corporation.

 The Corporation used a portion of the proceeds from the Subscription Receipt Financing to fund the cash portion of the purchase price for the Granite Creek Acquisition.
-The balance of the proceeds have been and will be used for working capital and general corporate purposes, and to pay for exploration and development expenses related to the Corporation's mining projects.
+The balance of the proceeds have been used for working capital and general corporate purposes, and to pay for exploration and development expenses related to the Corporation's mining projects.